 To many, this is the perfect description of a missionary.
 He’s an individualist, a free spirit, and a dissenter, roaming the foreign fields without the branding of any higher authority save God himself.
 Off he goes to distant lands, a cowboy throwing caution to the wind—a kamikaze itching to make his mark.

 Before we set out on a little expedition through the Scriptures over the next few weeks, hacking our way through the jungle of Missions Myths, I thought it would be valuable to lay down a few presuppositions.
 I come to the table with some assumptions.
-Let me show a few of the cards in my hand.
+Here are a few cards in my hand.
+Continue reading

 I would encourage you to check out a profitable site on missions over at Reaching & Teaching.